Package 'gratis'

 n

-length of the generated time series.
+Length of the generated series.

 nComp